This easy to make summer salad using fibre rich cooked barley and seasonal local blueberries is a cinch to make.

 ½ cup chopped fresh dill

 - Rinse and let the blueberries air dry or pat dry before adding them to the salad.
 Wet blueberries will make the salad mushy.

 - Make the salad dressing: in a large bowl whisk together the vinegar and oil.

 - Toss in cucumber, cooked barley, dill, blueberries and feta.
 Toss well and serve right away.
-You can make this ahead of time, but barley has an uncanny way of absorbing flavours.
+You can make this ahead of time, but barley has an uncanny way of absorbing flavours and the blueberries tend to get a tad mushy.
 For the biggest flavour hit, make it and serve it right away.

 Makes 4 cups

 Per Serving: 117 Calories, 5.8 g Total Fat, 2 g Saturated Fat, 0 g Trans Fat, 9 mg Cholesterol, 93 mg Sodium, 14.3 g Carbohydrate, 2 g Fibre, 2.8 g Sugars, 0 g Added Sugars, 2.5 g Protein, 96 mg Potassium

 Professional home economist tips: